Lab 6 - Anterior Body Wall & Abdominal Viscera

 Make sure that you make your cut through the external oblique muscle and NOT through the rectus sheath.
 It will be much easier to find the different layers of the oblique muscles this way.

-- Continue this cut downward to a point about four inches below the navel.
+- Continue this cut downward to a point just below the plane of the navel.

-- Make a transverse incision over to the anterior superior iliac spine.
+- Make a transverse incision towards the anterior superior iliac spine.
+Palpate this structure if you are unable to visually identify it.

 Examine one of the hanging skeletons.
 Notice how close the iliac crest comes to the bottom of the rib cage.
 The approximation of the pelvis to the rib cage limits the potential flexibility of the lumbar vertebral column.
 This makes it easier for the lateral abdominal-wall muscles to control the sway of the trunk.

-- Find the lateral border of the Rectus muscle and open the sheath with a longitudinal incision just lateral to the linea alba (the midline union of the aponeurosis forming the rectus sheath).
+- Find the mediall border of the rectus abdominis muscle and open the sheath with a longitudinal incision just lateral to the linea alba (the midline union of the aponeurosis forming the rectus sheath).

-- Reflect the anterior wall of the sheath to reveal the Rectus Abdominis muscle; note the tendinous intersections of the Rectus.
+- Reflect the anterior wall of the sheath to reveal the rectus abdominis muscle; note the tendinous intersections of the rectus abdominis.

-- Dissect the superior and inferior portions of the muscle away from the posterior wall of the sheath.
+- Using a blunt probe, separate the muscle away from the posterior wall of the rectus sheath.
 Try not to pierce the transversalis fascia, the deepest layer of the abdominal body wall, inferior to the arcuate line, which defines the end of the posterior reinforcement of the sheath by fascia from abdominal muscles.

 3. ANTERIOR ABDOMINAL WALL